itechcoding/Sudoku-Game/README.md

 # Sudoku
 Sudoku game in Java.
 This is a sudoku game software developed in Java.
-The entire development video with explanation of each and every part is availble in my YouTube Channel [iTech Coding]>
+The entire development video with explanation of each and every part is availble in my YouTube Channel [iTech Coding](https://www.youtube.com/channel/UCVpv5p66RhBuG3HaWtdmDbw).

 ### Features
 * Start a new Game